 Even if students figure out this is a table, they may quickly forget which “header” corresponds to each piece of data; it would likely require repeated listening to understand.

 If you use a table object instead (with a screen reader):

 - Students will hear when they’ve encountered a table.

 - Column headers will be read aloud when they are tabbed through.

 - When tabbing to a data cell, screen readers will state the corresponding header (e.g., “Flavor”), then state the table cell’s value (e.g., “Vanilla”).

 - Students can skip from table to table using their screen reader’s keyboard shortcuts.

-Using a table object ensures all students can equivalently access the data within your table.
+Using a table object ensures all students can access the data within your table equivalently.